 I’ve been obsessed with web usability for more than 17 years.
 Why do people use the internet in the ways we do?
 Why do faster pages spur us to engage more than slower pages?
 Why do we respond more to some aspects of layout and design than to others?
 Has our use of the web evolved over the years, or is it static, and why?
-What are the business and technical ramifications of these findings?
+What are the business, technical, and social ramifications of these findings?

 Way back in 1997 (whoa… suddenly I feel old), this obsession led me to create and spearhead an interaction design team at Habanero Consulting, the award-winning web consulting agency I helped build.
 We engaged in a host of user experience research that was, at the time, pretty revolutionary.
 Along the way, we learned a lot about how people use the web, and I’ve been fortunate to have had opportunities to apply this to the many web-based projects I’ve participated in since then.